ThatFruedDued/JustSomeRandomFiles/GamerHax/Kahoot/README.md

 Rules are no fun.
 That's why I made the anti-rule nickname generator bypass script!
 Get yours today by getting the bookmarklet below.

 ### Get it! (auto-updating bookmarklet)

+Use the code below as the URL in a bookmark.
+This will make the bookmark a bookmarklet that will run the script.

 `javascript:fetch('https://thatfrueddued.github.io/JustSomeRandomFiles/GamerHax/Kahoot/NicknameGeneratorBypass.js').then(function(response){response.text().then(function(text){eval(text);});});`